Tram 28 in Alfama, on its way up the hill towards the neighborhood of Graça

 See the tram 15 guide.

-From the stop next to Cais do Sodré train station (pictured above), it goes down the waterfront, past Avenida 24 de Julho, to Belém.
-It departs three times per hour (roughly every 18 minutes), and takes about 20 minutes to reach the stop by Jerónimos Monastery.
-Note that it does not operate on Sundays.
+From the stop next to Cais do Sodré train station (pictured above), it goes down the waterfront, past Avenida 24 de Julho, to Ajuda, on the hill above Belém.
+It departs three times per hour (roughly every 22 minutes), and takes about 25 minutes to reach the stop by Ajuda Palace.
+Note that it does not operate on Sundays or in August.

 From Praça Luís de Camões in Chiado, it goes up the hill towards São Roque Church and the São Pedro de Alcântara viewpoint in Bairro Alto and Príncipe Real, and ends a short walk from the Amoreiras shopping mall.

 Operating only on weekdays, it departs from Praça da Figueira (every 15 to 20 minutes), passes by Praça do Comércio, goes through Santos (down the street from the Ancient Art Museum), up to Basílica da Estrela and Campo de Ourique.
 It takes about a half hour to complete its journey.

 This unofficial tourist line has the most picturesque route.
 It goes through the narrow streets of Alfama, past the cathedral, up to Chiado and Basílica da Estrela.
 With the Lisboa Card you can always hop on and off at the various stops for free.
 However, nowadays it is just way too crowded to make it a comfortable sightseeing experience.